 Call it what you want: self-doubt, nervousness, lack of confidence, worry, guilt, uncertainty, anxiety, thinking too much, over-thinking, second-guessing, etc. Really, it all belongs in the same bucket: FEAR.

-Yes, there is such a thing as anxiety that is so excessive, so deeply impacting someone’s life that it is labeled an anxiety disorder.
-In such cases, I totally support someone getting help from their doctor and a prescription for medication.
-Medication isn’t the bad guy.
+Yes, there is such a thing as anxiety that is so excessive, so deeply impacting someone’s life that it is labeled an anxiety disorder because the anxiety is causing the person to shut down (and I totally support someone getting help from their doctor and a prescription for medication in such cases).

-But I’m talking to the average, everyday, ordinary human being who feels chronic low-grade worry: about world politics, about how she looks and if she’ll ever lose those ten pounds, having enough money to pay the mortgage, being liked, handling parenting challenges, being good enough.
-I’m talking to the people who aren’t shutting down in the face of their worries, but they are definitely exhausted by them.
+But in the case of ordinary, chronic, low-grade worry about world politics, about how you looks and if you’ll ever lose those ten pounds and about why you still care about the stupid ten pounds, having enough money to pay the mortgage, being liked, handling parenting challenges, being good enough.
+I’m talking to the people who aren’t shutting down in the face of their worries, but they are definitely exhausted by them…